Who are we?

 Information we get from external sources

 When you sign up, we search your record at credit reference agencies to check if we can accept you as a member to manage our business risk.
 This is a 'soft search' and won’t impact your credit score.
-You can read more about our credit checks here.
+You can read more about our credit checks on our credit check support page here.

 Why we collect your data